Billy Walters (rugby league)

 Billy Walters (born 9 February 1994) is an Australian professional rugby league footballer who plays as a or for the Brisbane Broncos in the National Rugby League.

 He previously played for the Wests Tigers and the Melbourne Storm in the NRL.
-Billy is a premiership winning utility player famous for steering a undermanned Brisbane Broncos team into the 2025 finals undefeated in their last 4 games to secure a crucial top four finish.

 Background

 Walters was born in Brisbane, Queensland, Australia.

 At age four, Walters lost his mother Kim to breast cancer.
 Walters is the son of the Brisbane Broncos and former Maroons coach Kevin Walters and nephew of former Maroons players Kerrod Walters and Steve Walters.

-He attended Marist College Ashgrove, Brisbane, where he played Rugby Union for the schools First XV before graduating in 2011.
+He attended Marist College Ashgrove, Brisbane.

 Playing career

 2019

 Walters made his NRL debut in round 16 for the Melbourne Storm against St. George Illawarra.
 He had his jersey (cap 196) presented to him by his father and former Melbourne Storm assistant coach Kevin Walters.

 On 12 September, Walters signed a two-year deal with the Wests Tigers that would take him to the end of 2021.